 Next concept to discuss is flow.
 Flow is a description of how fast we move air through the system and is quantified in LPM.
-When we describe flow, we do so at the machine side of the system.
+82 When we describe flow, we do so at the machine side of the system.
 As air moves away from the machine, however, different things can interfere with the speed at which the body of air is moving.
-We create flow and send it out into the universe via the machine, then we see all of this interference indirectly via other parameters (such as pressures and volumes).
-Here's how it looks mapped out on top of the system:
+But since we don't measure flow (rather we create flow and send it out into the universe via the machine), we see all of this interference indirectly via other parameters (such as pressures and volumes).
+Here's how it looks mapped out over top of the system: